 Today, Bloomsday is celebrated all over the world through dramatizations, the singing of songs, urban pilgrimages, and the consumption of kidneys, gorgonzola, burgundy, and cider at their designated hours.

-Our belated Bloomsday at the EUF will be a little different, but just as Joycean.
-It will feature a culinary odyssey through the Ulysses, with over 20 chefs showcasing their tasty interpretations of quotes from the novel.
-We will also have dramatic scenes, live music, and a BBQ.
+Our belated Bloomsday at the EUF will be a little different, but just as Joycean!
+It will feature a culinary odyssey through Ulysses, with over 20 chefs showcasing their tasty interpretations of quotations from the novel.
+We will also have dramatic scenes from Ulysses, live music, and a BBQ.